-October & November 2025 – Before planning your visit, please see our ‘Visitor Notices’ page for any temporary changes to opening hours and accessibility updates.
-Click here to visit.
+February & March 2026 – Before planning your visit, please check our ‘Visitor Notices’ page for any occasional changes to opening hours or temporary accessibility updates.
+Click here to view

 NEWCASTLE CATHEDRAL